-See inter alia Behn et al. (2013), Bonfim and Monteiro (2013), Drehmann and Juselius (2014) and Detken et al. (2014).
+17 See inter alia Behn et al. (2013), Bonfim and Monteiro (2013), Drehmann and Juselius (2014) and Detken et al. (2014).

-This indicator was first suggested in Kauko (2012a).
-Castro et al (2014) suggest a similar indicator called 'credit intensity'.
+18 This indicator was first suggested in Kauko (2012a).
+Castro, Estrada and Martínez (2014) suggest a similar indicator called 'credit intensity'.
 This indicator is defined as the ratio of the one-year difference in total credit granted to the private non-financial sector to the four-quarter cumulative sum of GDP.

-&lt;sup>17 There is extensive literature documenting the current account deficit's properties as a leading indicator of systemic banking crises.
+19 There is extensive literature documenting the current account deficit's properties as a leading indicator of systemic banking crises.
 See inter alia Laeven and Valencia (2008), Lo Duca and Peltonen (2013) and Detken et al. (2014).